UTSCCSCC01/BonFire/doc/sprint0/process.md

 During the phase, we noticed that some team members have intern experience which comes in really handy to know how to accomplish certain tasks, thus, the less experienced members can often just ask these knowledgeable members for advice or a review of their tasks.

-Furthermore, team members have different views about certain features which can complement each other so in the future when we are implementing the project, we will often reviews one's another work to enhance its quality.
+Furthermore, team members have different views about certain features which can complement each other so in the future when we are implementing the project, we will often reviews one's another work in order to enhance its quality.